Advantage vs. Advantix: An Important Difference · Kinship

 When it comes to flea prevention products for your pets, there are lots of options on the market.
 But if you rely on the Advantage or Advantix line of products, listen up: Bayer makes two different flea control products that can easily be confused with one another, leading to potentially lethal complications for your cat.
 Advantage has formulations approved for both dogs and cats, while Advantix is intended for use in dogs only.

-Advantix causes permethrin toxicity in cats, which is a common emergency, especially during the spring and summer months when fleas are at their peak of peskiness.
-Here’s the different between these two products, plus what to do if you think your cat has ingested permethrin.
+Advantix includes permethrin which can cause toxicity in cats.
+This is a common emergency, especially during the spring and summer months when fleas are at their peak of peskiness.
+Here’s the difference between these two products, plus what to do if you think your cat has ingested permethrin.

 What’s the difference between Advantage and Advantix?